edelveart/edelveart/README.md

 1. :star: I’m interested in **Mathematical Music Theory (MaMuTh)** and **algorithmic composition**.
 2. :ear_of_rice: I’m currently developing [**TypeScript Tonnetz**](https://www.npmjs.com/package/ts-tonnetz), a library of functions and operations from MaMuTh.
 It emerged as a development branch to contribute to Miika Alonen's phenomenal **ZifferJS** project.
 It is currently implemented in [**Topos**](https://topos.live/).
+3. I am also developing a Ruby library to generate 206 infinite sequences of [multidimensional figurate numbers](https://rubygems.org/gems/figurate_number) based on the book Figurate Numbers by Michel Deza and Elena Deza.
-3. :eye: Assist in the integration of new artistic and math concepts in your musical and computer projects.
+4. :eye: Assist in the integration of new artistic and math concepts in your musical and computer projects.

 ## Connect with me
 &ensp;&ensp;&ensp;&ensp;